daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

   Graph 3: RPM and unique tags of isomiR types (addition/truncation + nt) in different groups.

-  Graph 4: Proportion of templated vs untemplated at addition positions in different groups.
+  Graph 4: Proportion of templated vs nontemplated at addition positions in different groups.

   Graph 5: Proportion of nucleotides (A, U, C, G) at addition positions in different groups.